hackerone/observable-web/presentations/webdevcon/notes.md

     }, 300);
 });
 ```
+since a promise can resolve only once and the keyup event cannot be promised, but it'll emit multiple values

+the setTimeout can't be promised either, as we'll need a way to cancel timer. and promises can't be cancelled.

+the ajax call can be a perfect candidate for promises,
+in fact there is a fetch API which provides a clean interface for making ajax request.

-so, when we re-wrote using promise, the ajax bit looks a bit cleaner and followable but the rest remains the same.
+so, when we re-wrote our code using promise, the ajax bit looks a bit cleaner and followable but the rest remains the same.
 that's still unmaintainable code and the maintainers is not going to be happy.

 we started out with a simple 3 step pseudo code, and we ended up in this mess and we haven't even completed our feature yet.

 can we do better than this? can we make it more maintainable and make dev life easier.

 may be.. let me introduce you to a new object type called Observables.

-everytime i tell that there's a new feature or library in javascript to nonJS devs i work with, i get this.
+everytime i tell that there's a new feature or library in javascript to nonJavascript devs i work with, i get this look.

 ## Observables